SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 As conclusion, this sequence of Cloudwatch - Event Buses - sns topics -and lambda functions from SenderAccount to ReceiverAccount ensures that if we deploy a VPC with a route table in any region from any account in the organization the resources will get a tag with the user name who did the deployment automatically.
 You can repeate these steps in any regions and any accounts that apply.

-# 1. Create a Role in ReceiverAccount
+# 1. Create a Role in Receiver Account

 We create a role in ReceiverAccount with enough permissions to assume role, security token services and create tags.
-Let us call our Role LambdaAdmin. if you are not too proficient about how to define policies in json just attach AdministratorAccess permission policy to the role.
+Let us call our Role LambdaAdmin. if you are not too proficient about how to define policies in json just attach AdministratorAccess* permission policy to the role. * = not recommended in production {include screenshot(s)}

-# 2. Deploy Lambda Functions in ReceiverAccount
+# 2. Deploy Lambda Functions in Receiver Account

 We set our lambda functions in virginia region or us-east-1.
 Any deployment event from any region from any sender account within the organization gets sent to the matching region in RecepientAccount.
-Once the event is ReceiverAccount from CloudWatch in any region the event is sent to our lambdas thru Sns Topic to ExtractSns Lambda Function.
+Once the event is ReceiverAccount from CloudWatch in any region the event is sent to our lambdas thru Sns Topic to ExtractSns Lambda Function. {include screenshot(s)}

 We use the role, LambdaAdmin,  for the lambda functions to extract the Sns message and create the tags.

 ## Create or import lambda functions:

-**1. ExtractSns:** extracts the message of the event coming from Sns Topics which is a form of a string and return the cloudwatch event back in Json format.
+**1. ExtractSns:** extracts the message of the event coming from Sns Topics which is a form of a string and return the cloudwatch event back in Json format.  {include screenshot(s)}

 **2. TagCreatorId:** It only runs when resource creation events happen.
-Using rescursivity search and extracts all the creation ids of the event to create the tag of who executed the deployment whether it was an access role (Remember we are using Access Roles to jump to any account in the organization from the master account) or an IAM user.
+Using rescursivity search and extracts all the creation ids of the event to create the tag of who executed the deployment whether it was an access role (Remember we are using Access Roles to jump to any account in the organization from the master account) or an IAM user. {include screenshot(s)}

 # 3. Bind lambda functions through target

 In ExtractSns - When the ExtractSNS function does its job correctly it invokes and returns the CloudWatch event to TagCreatorId function.
 In ExtractSNS configuration we go to "add destination" and in Destination configuration select source > Asynchronous invocation, Condition > On success, Destination type > Lambda function, in Destination select TagCreatorId.
 Hit Save

-# 4. Create SNS Topic "SnsSendToLambdaOhio" and Subscribe it to Lambda Function "ExtractSNS" in us-east-2 in ReceiverAccount
+# 4. Create SNS Topic

+"SnsSendToLambda" and Subscribe it to Lambda Function "ExtractSNS" in ReceiverAccount {this needs a policy snippet}  {policy will need to be scoped to least privledge}

 ## Why we need SNS Topic "SnsSendToLambda"?
 CloudWatch enable us to use SNS Topics to pass events to any resource targets in another region.
-SnsSendToLambdaOhio will be deploy in us-east-2 (Ohio) and is capable to send a message in a form of a string to resources deployed in us-east-1 such as our Pair of Lambda; which it are the ones who combined do the auto-tagging process.
-Once our event info already is in CloudWatch ReceiverAccount (yet in us-east-2) we forward the event to our lambdas in us-east-1 by using SNS topic.
+SnsSendToLambda will be deploy in and is capable to send a message in a form of a string to resources deployed in us-east-1 such as our Pair of Lambda; which it are the ones who combined do the auto-tagging process.
+Once our event info already is in CloudWatch ReceiverAccount we forward the event to our lambdas in us-east-1 by using SNS topic.

-Create a Sns Topic called SnsSendToLambdaOhio in us-east-2 in ReceiverAccount with the necessary permissions.
+Create a Sns Topic called SnsSendToLambda in another region in ReceiverAccount with the necessary permissions.
-Them create a subscription to publish messages to a Lambda function; select SnsSendToLambdaOhio as Topic ARN, use AWS lambda as Protocol, and select ExtractSNS as endpoint , and hit "Create Subscription".
+Them create a subscription to publish messages to a Lambda function; select SnsSendToLambda as Topic ARN, use AWS lambda as Protocol, and select ExtractSNS as endpoint , and hit "Create Subscription".

-# 5. Add the necessary permissions in Event Buses in ReceiverAccount in the matching region (for this example us-east-2)
+# 5. Add the necessary permissions
+in Event Buses in ReceiverAccount in the matching region (for this example us-east-2)

 ## We need to add permissions in Event Buses but Why?
 Cloudwatch events only passes events between matching regions across accounts.
 So, If a vpc deployment happens in us-east-2 in SenderAcccount, this event is then captured by cloudwatch event buses in us-east-2 and it is passed to a matching event buses to CloudWatch in the ReceipentAccount in us-east-2.